ro-afonso/fake-news-pt-eu/README.md

   9. Change the domain used in the first two directories of the "volumes" section.
 You can either use a paid domain if you own one or create a domain for free with your EC2 IP address and nip.io
       * For example, if your EC2 IP is 01.23.456.789 then your domain would be 01-23-456-789.nip.io (only for testing purposes, not recommended in production)
   10. Send a copy of all Docker, python, and tflite files inside the "Flask Cloud and Local RESTful Script" folder using the following commands:
-      * `scp -i fake-news-app.pem NEW_mobile_distilBERT_optimized.tflite ec2-user@YOUR-EC2-PUBLIC-IPv4-DNS:/home/ec2-user`
+      * `scp -i fake-news-demo.pem NEW_mobile_distilBERT_optimized.tflite ec2-user@YOUR-EC2-PUBLIC-IPv4-DNS:/home/ec2-user`
-      * `scp -i fake-news-app.pem mobile_portuguese_distilBERT_optimized.tflite ec2-user@YOUR-EC2-PUBLIC-IPv4-DNS:/home/ec2-user`
+      * `scp -i fake-news-demo.pem mobile_portuguese_distilBERT_optimized.tflite ec2-user@YOUR-EC2-PUBLIC-IPv4-DNS:/home/ec2-user`
-      * `scp -i fake-news-app.pem Dockerfile ec2-user@YOUR-EC2-PUBLIC-IPv4-DNS:/home/ec2-user`
+      * `scp -i fake-news-demo.pem Dockerfile ec2-user@YOUR-EC2-PUBLIC-IPv4-DNS:/home/ec2-user`
-      * `scp -i fake-news-app.pem Flask_app_optimized.py ec2-user@YOUR-EC2-PUBLIC-IPv4-DNS:/home/ec2-user`
+      * `scp -i fake-news-demo.pem docker-compose.yml ec2-user@YOUR-EC2-PUBLIC-IPv4-DNS:/home/ec2-user`
-      * `scp -i fake-news-app.pem docker-compose.yml ec2-user@YOUR-EC2-PUBLIC-IPv4-DNS:/home/ec2-user`
+      * `scp -i fake-news-demo.pem Flask_app_optimized.py ec2-user@YOUR-EC2-PUBLIC-IPv4-DNS:/home/ec2-user`
   11. Connect to EC2 and run `ls` to confirm that all files were transferred successfully
   12. It is advised to use https instead of the default and less secure http connection in your Flask App.
 To do this, install certbot by running the command below:
       * `sudo yum install certbot`